aca2328/k8s_yaml_collection/README.md

 # Yaml files Collection
-can be used for variou k8s demo
+can be used for various k8s demo